BESSER-PEARL/BESSER/docs/source/generators/pydantic.rst

 Pydantic Classes Generator
 ============================

-This code generator produces the Pydantic classes, i.e. the set of Pydantic classes that represent the entities and relationships of the B-UML model.
+This code generator produces Pydantic classes, which represent the entities and relationships of a B-UML model.
+These Pydantic classes can be utilized by other code generators to generate code that uses Pydantic classes, such as :doc:`rest_api` and :doc:`backend`.

 Let's generate the code for the Pydantic classes of our :doc:`../examples/library_example` B-UML model example.
 You should create a ``Pydantic_Generator`` object, provide the B-UML model, and use the ``generate`` method as follows: